 The right MBA and Master’s specialization can create exciting career opportunities for you

 Pursuing a specialization can be one of the most rewarding parts of an MBA and master’s program.
-While the core subjects of your course will give you a solid foundation of knowledge in key areas, a specialization allows you to explore a particular business sector in much more detail, gaining expert knowledge that can help you access more advanced and lucrative job opportunities.
+While the core modules will give you a solid foundation of knowledge in key areas, a specialization allows you to explore a particular business sector in much more detail, gaining expert knowledge that can help you access more advanced and lucrative job opportunities.

 With that in mind, choosing the right specialization can have a huge impact on your career.
 You will want to ensure that you opt for an area of study that will really interest you, motivate you, and improve your prospects.

 Fortunately, most MBA programs provide plenty of options.
 The IBSA Dual Degree Master's Program, for instance, offers six different specializations in six exciting locations, all offering their own unique opportunities, challenges, and learning experiences.

 So how do you decide which one is right for you?
 Read on to find out.